 Every citizen has rights and duties.

-Now let’s see what the use of ogni in Italian is.
+Now let’s see how to use ogni in Italian.

-Unlike regular adjectives in Italian, ogni doesn’t need to agree in gender and number with the noun: there’s only one form, and that’s ogni.
+Unlike regular adjectives in Italian, ogni doesn’t have to match the gender and number of the noun: there’s only one form, and that’s ogni.

 Ogni giorno, ogni mattina, ogni anno…

 Every day, every morning, every year…